kadena-community/kadena.js/packages/libs/types/etc/types.api.md

     // Warning: (ae-forgotten-export) The symbol "IPactResultSuccess" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "IPactResultError" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     result: IPactResultSuccess | IPactResultError;
     // (undocumented)
+    txId: number | null;
+}

+// @public (undocumented)
+export interface ICommandResultWithPreflight {
+    // Warning: (ae-incompatible-release-tags) The symbol "continuation" is marked as @public, but its signature references "IPactExec" which is marked as @alpha
+    //
+    // (undocumented)
+    continuation: IPactExec | null;
+    // Warning: (ae-incompatible-release-tags) The symbol "events" is marked as @public, but its signature references "IPactEvent" which is marked as @alpha
+    //
+    // (undocumented)
+    events?: Array<IPactEvent>;
+    // (undocumented)
+    gas: number;
+    // (undocumented)
+    logs: string | null;
+    // (undocumented)
+    metaData: IChainwebResponseMetaData | null;
+    // (undocumented)
+    preflightWarnings: [];
+    // Warning: (ae-incompatible-release-tags) The symbol "reqKey" is marked as @public, but its signature references "IBase64Url" which is marked as @alpha
+    //
+    // (undocumented)
+    reqKey: IBase64Url;
+    // (undocumented)
+    result: IPactResultSuccess | IPactResultError;
+    // (undocumented)